Djokovic lands in Serbia after deportation from Australia - KESQ

 Associated Press

 BELGRADE, Serbia (AP) — Novak Djokovic arrived in his native Serbia after being deported from Australia because he was not vaccinated against COVID-19, ending his hopes of defending his Australian Open title.
 The tennis star’s exit from Australia closes at least the first chapter in a dizzying drama that has resonance in the world of elite sports, Australian pandemic politics and the polarized debate over the COVID-19 shots.
-But at the same time another chapter opened as questions arose over whether he would be barred from the next Grand Slam tournament, the French Open.
 A plane carrying the No. 1-ranked player from his stopover in Dubai, United Arab Emirates, touched down Monday in the Serbian capital, Belgrade.
-A handful of fans waving the Serbian flag greeted him at the airport.
+He is expected to receive a hero’s welcome there.